 Within online banking call centers, there may be no bigger improvement opportunity than the agent call handling process.

-With the demand for surgical services growing rapidly, especially with ambulatory and cosmetic procedures, hospitals are finding that Six Sigma is a useful tool.
+With the demand for surgical services growing, especially with ambulatory and cosmetic procedures, hospitals continue learning that Six Sigma is a useful tool.

 Liquid Controls, a manufacturer of high-quality flow meters and accessories for accurate liquid measurement, is a well-practiced user of Six Sigma methodologies.
 Having adopted Six Sigma in 1999 and made significant strides in improving manufacturing processes, the company more recently…